 Stand Out in Search Engines With Meta Descriptions and SmartCrawl

-Another area you want to summarize posts are in search engines.
+Another area you want to summarize posts is in search engines.

 The little summary is called a meta description — not an excerpt — when viewing a snippet of your post on search engines.